M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Evading Existing Defenses

 \subsection{SentiNet}

-The SentiNet~\cite{chou2020sentinet} defense utilizes the input saliency maps generated by Grad-CAM~\cite{selvaraju2017grad} to detect potential trigger regions in an input.
-To evaluate the ability of our M-to-N attack to resist this defense, we construct the saliency maps of the clean images and the generated poisoned images and show the results in Fig.~\ref{fig:gradcam}.
-As can be seen, the trigger regions of the generated poisoned images in the One-to-N~\cite{xue2020one} attack can be easily observed.
-For example, the modified edges in the second row of Fig.~\ref{fig:gradcam}(d) and the black boxes in the fourth and sixth rows of Fig.~\ref{fig:gradcam}(d).
-The saliency maps between the clean and poisoned images in WaNet~\cite{nguyen2021wanet} and Input-Aware~\cite{nguyen2020input} can still be observed a slight difference, especially in the MNIST dataset.
-Our poisoned images have consistently significant areas with the clean images.
-This is because our triggers are related to the target labels and are well distributed in the clean images via the poisoned image generation framework.
-The experimental results indicate that our attack is resistant to the SentiNet defense.
+The SentiNet~\cite{chou2020sentinet} defense utilized the input saliency maps to detect potential trigger regions within incoming inputs.
+The results in Fig.~\ref{fig:gradcam} show that our poisoned images consistently exhibit substantial areas of overlap with the corresponding clean images, and the trigger regions of the baseline defenses are readily identifiable.
+This is because our triggers are related to the target classes and are well distributed in the clean images via the poisoned image generation framework.
+The experimental results demonstrate that our $M$-to-$N$ attack can withstand the SentiNet defense.